 Acknowledgements and Accommodations

-This program is made possible in part by funding support from Washington State University, Island County and WSU Extension Island County, King Conservation District, King County, Lewis County, Pacific County, Pierce County, San Juan County, Skagit County, and the Snohomish Conservation District, Snohomish County Surface Water Management, USDA Forest Service, and the Renewable Resources Extension Act.
+This program is made possible in part by funding support from Washington State University, Washington State Department of Natural Resources, Island County, King Conservation District, King County, Lewis County, Pacific County, Pierce County, San Juan County, Skagit County, Stevens County, Snohomish Conservation District, Snohomish County Surface Water Management, USDA Forest Service, and the Renewable Resources Extension Act.

 Extension programs and employment are available to all without discrimination.
 Evidence of noncompliance may be reported through your local Extension office.
-Reasonable accommodations will be made for persons with disabilities and special needs who contact Brendan Whyte at 425-357-6023 or email@example.com at least two weeks prior to the event.
+Reasonable accommodations will be made for persons with disabilities and special needs who contact Grace Garrison at email@example.com at least two weeks prior to the event.